When to Hire a 3PL: Signs It's Time to Outsource Logistics

 Competence and Experience

-Perhaps the biggest “no-brainer” there is: you want your 3PL to be competent and experienced.
-They need to have a solid and positive track record that you can verify.
+Perhaps the biggest "no-brainer" there is: you want your 3PL to be competent and experienced.
+They need to have a solid and positive track record that you can verify through resources like case studies.
 How would others in the industry rate their experiences with them?
-Do they have access to the tools or supply chain tech you already know they will need?
+Do they have access to the supply chain technology you already know they will need?
 How does their approach to daily tasks align with your goals?

 At a minimum, they should leave you feeling assured and confident.
 At the end of the day, doing a bit of research goes a long way in vetting potential partners.